pritesh-ranjan/java-cucumber-framework/README.md

 - Uses REST-Assured for API testing
 - Generates Cucumber reports for test results
 - Implements BDD methodology
+- Allows for easy environment switching using dynamic config keys. example: dev to qa to uat environment

 ## Prerequisites
 - Java 8 or later